soulrest/Phonebook-Interface---Advanced-Version/README.md

-# How to run your application
+# How to run my application

 * In the directory where located package.json file type a command "npm install";
 * After dependencies will be installed in same the directory type a command "npm start".